Skincare ingredients you should never mix with Vitamin C

 Can you use vitamin C and retinol at the same time?
 The answer is yes, and no.

 It depends on at what time you are using these.
-Both are very potent skincare ingredients for anti-aging.
+Both are very potent skincare ingredients for anti-ageing.
 They reduce hyperpigmentation and promote collagen production for smoother, hydrated skin.
 These two wonder ingredients fight wrinkles for youthful and glowing skin.

 But mixing these two can create havoc on your skin because -